-Doctorate of Economics Programs near Cleveland
+Doctorate in Economics Programs in Cleveland

+The entire PhD in economics program may take 4 to 6 years.
 Students are advised to contact the school they are interested in attending.
-The entire PhD in economics program may take 4 to 6 years.

 The first few years are generally devoted to achieving competence in core courses, such as econometric methods, fundamentals of microeconomic and macroeconomic theory, as well as economic history.
 Following this, students prepare for an examination in their chosen field of Economics, prepare a proposal for their dissertation, then they take an oral examination.
 Once this procedure is completed, students may advance to candidacy and complete a dissertation based on original research and findings.